frtz13/UPSPlus_mqtt/README.md

 ### Getting things ready

-For a first try, you may want to start the script with the `--notimerbias` command line parameter.
+For a first try, you may want to start the script with the `--notimerbias` command line argument.
 Alternatively, you can set the following parameter in your configuration file, [ups] section: `TIMER_BIAS_AT_STARTUP = 0`.
 This will instruct  the script to start the UPS probing immediately, without waiting for five minutes.

 Start the script: `python3 fanShutDownUps.py`